Sharpe's Tiger: Plot summary

-Lawford and Sharpe join Gudin's troops, while Mary is sent to work as a servant in the household of one of Tippoo's generals, Appah Rao, a Hindu who, unknown to the Muslim Tippoo, is considering switching sides.
-As they search for their contact, a merchant who can pass along the vital warning to the besieging British forces.
+Lawford and Sharpe join Gudin's troops, while Mary is sent to work as a servant in the household of one of Tippoo's generals, Appah Rao, a Hindu who, unknown to the Muslim Tippoo, had been contacted by McCandless, his former commander, about switching sides.
+They search for their contact, a merchant who can pass along the vital warning to the besieging British forces.
 Gudin tests the pair further, giving them rifled fowling guns (Sharpe's first exposure to a rifled weapon instead of a smoothbore musket).
 Sharpe's shot is slightly high, but Lawford, to his mortification, ends up hitting a British scout.

 As a further test, Sharpe helps defend a Mysore encampment which is attacked by the British.
 During the attack, Sharpe encounters Hakeswill and tries to kill him, but is stopped by Gudin, who wants prisoners.
 Back in Seringapatam, Hakeswill spots Lawford in the crowd, but does not betray him (yet).
 Sharpe is rewarded for his actions by Tippoo and is allowed to visit Mary.
 He finds that she is attracted to one of Appah Rao's men, Kunwar Singh, news which Sharpe takes in good grace.
 Meanwhile, Tippoo orders the prisoners executed by his personal bodyguard, the fearsome Jettis, but spares Hakeswill when the sergeant betrays Lawford and Sharpe.
 The two are captured and Sharpe is tortured until Lawford reveals their mission.
 Gudin then tells them that the spy they sought in the city had been killed weeks before and fed to Tippoo's pet tigers.
 They are then imprisoned with McCandless and Hakeswill.
 During their imprisonment, Lawford teaches Sharpe to read and write.

 After days of bombardment, the British finally breach the wall and prepare to attack.
 With the assault imminent, Appah Rao orders Kunwar Singh to free McCandless, while Tippoo orders Sharpe, Lawford and McCandless executed as a sacrifice to ensure his victory.
 Mary accompanies Singh and helps Sharpe escape.
 Sharpe, accompanied by Lawford, then sets the mine off prematurely.
 As a result, many of Tippoo's best soldiers are killed or stunned, and the British enter the breach in the walls.
 Rao decides to abandon Tippoo and withdraws his men.
 Sharpe returns to Hakeswill and throws him to Tippoo's tigers, though they inexplicably ignore him.
 Sharpe then encounters Tippoo, who is trying to flee the city, kills him and loots his corpse.